-On March 25, 2020, the United States District Court for the District of Colorado denied Dyna's motion to alter or amend the Final judgement and denied Dyna's motion for stay and judgment pending appeal and to waive or reduce supersedeas bond and ordered Dyna to post a supersedeas bond in the amount of \$1,106,929.60 in order to be granted a stay, within 21 days of the order.
+On March 25, 2020, the United States District Court for the District of Colorado denied DynaResource's motion to alter or amend the Final judgement and denied DynaResource's motion for a stay of judgment pending appeal and to waive or reduce supersedeas bond and ordered DynaResource to post a supersedeas bond in the amount of \$1,107 in order to be granted a stay, within 21 days of the order.
+On April 10, 2020, DynaResource appealed the May 9, 2019 order and Final judgement.